Optimization under second order constraints: are the finite element discretizations consistent ?: INTRODUCTION

-More recently, in \cite{Ekeland_Moreno_10}, Ekeland and Moreno propose a non-local discretization that relies on the representation of any convex function as the supremum of affine functions (its minorants).
+In \cite{Ekeland_Moreno_10}, Ekeland and Moreno propose a non-local discretization that relies on the representation of any convex function as the supremum of affine functions (its minorants).
 So their ``discrete'' representation of continuous functions is conformal but non-local.
 The major drawback is that the complexity increases drastically with dimension, due to the nonlocality, but it works.

+More recently, two very different means of resolution were proposed.
+Both are non-conformal in the sense that the discretized solution is not convex.
+In the first one, M\'erigot and Oudet \cite{Merigot_Oudet_14} propose to discretize the convexity constraint by under sampling it.
+More precisely, they prove convergence of their algorithm if the constraint is forced only on a subset of the sampling points.
+In the second one, Mirebeau \cite{Mirebeau_14} proves that for a given grid, he may provide a sequence of sets of (less than four) points on which it suffices to force convexity to ensure convexity at convergence on this given grid.
+This makes only $O(N\log^2 N)$ linear constraints.

+There seems to be a convergent opinion through \cite{Mirebeau_14}, \cite{Merigot_Oudet_14}, \cite{Aguilera_Morin_09} that indeed the number of constraints must be not too large.
+A deeper discussion of this crucial point is postponed to a forthcoming article.

+In \cite{Waschmuth_17}, the author goes further than \cite{Aguilera_Morin_09}.
+He uses approximation theory, where there is no reason why a function (should it be convex or not) should not be approximable.
+So as to remain inside this theory, he uses two auxilliary functions that make his solution strictly convex, so that the constraint of convexity may not be saturated.
+Nevertheless, we are surprised that these functions are not needed in his numerical experiment.
+It could be due to the fact that the hidden constraints (that will appear below) are filled by the exact solution and so do not trigger any discrepancy.
+This explains why our results are not contradictory with Oberman's or Wachsmuth's.

+A totally different tool has emerged since.
+It consists in using an evolution PDE with a $u_0$ as an initial condition.
+In \cite{Oberman_08} (and other articles), the author computes the convex envelope of a graph using such a nonlinear PDE.
+Later \cite{Carlier_Galichon_11} exhibits an evolution PDE, close to the previous, which, starting from a given $u_0$, is proved to converge to the convexified of $u_0$.
+They use stochastic control representation to prove an exponential convergence.
+This set of evolution PDE is a new idea and very important in optimal transport theory.

 The present article deals with two main types of non-convergence results.
 On the one hand, the non-convergence in $L^2$ for conformal $P_1$ Finite Element (FE) is revisited after \cite{PCLM} from a theoretical point of view.
-On the other hand, the consistency of discretized linear optimization over second order constraints is investigated for various discretizations ($P_1$ and $P_2$) and various constraints: linear (subharmonicity) or nonlinear (convexity).\\
+On the other hand, the consistency of discretized linear optimization over second order constraints is investigated for various discretizations ($P_1$ and $P_2$) and various constraints: linear (subharmonicity) or nonlinear (convexity).
+The motivation for convexity has been stressed.
+Subharmonicity is only studied as an intermediate step toward convexity because it is linear.\\